awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

 1. Configure the Lambda function as an API Gateway authorizer and configure an API method to require it, as described in [Configure a Lambda Authorizer Using the API Gateway Console](configure-api-gateway-lambda-authorization-with-console.md)\.
 Alternatively, if you need a cross\-account Lambda authorizer, see [Configure a Cross\-Account Lambda Authorizer](apigateway-lambda-authorizer-cross-account-lambda-authorizer.md)\.
 **Note**
-It is also possible to configure an authorizer by using the AWS CLI or an AWS SDK\.
-See [Configure a Lambda Authorizer Using the AWS CLI or an AWS SDK](configure-api-gateway-lambda-authorization-programmatically.md)\.
+You can also configure an authorizer by using the AWS CLI or an AWS SDK\.

 1. Test your authorizer by using [Postman](https://www.getpostman.com/) as described in [Call an API with API Gateway Lambda Authorizers](call-api-with-api-gateway-lambda-authorization.md)\.